Integration theory for infinite dimensional volatility modulated Volterra processes: A random-field approach to the -integral

 \subsection{The random-field $X$-integral}

 Now we start with the definition of the $X$-integral using a random-field approach.
-In contrast to the definition of the $X$-integral in Section \ref{sec:integral} we have to start here with defining the stochastic integral on elementary processes first and then extend it to simple processes and further.
-This is due to the fact that a similar integration by parts procedure done in Section 3 is not easily applicable since one would get nontrivial boundary terms which are hard to interpret.
+In contrast to the definition of the $X$-integral in Section~\ref{secintegral}, we have to start here with defining the stochastic integral on elementary processes first and then extend it to simple processes and further.
+This is due to the fact that a similar integration by parts procedure done in Section~\ref {secintegral} is not easily applicable since one would get nontrivial boundary terms which are hard to interpret.

-Take $\caH$ and $\HT$ to be the Hilbert spaces defined in the previous section.
-The martingale measure that we will use in the following will be the one using the homogeneous noise in \eqref{eq:homogeneous noise}, which appeared in \cite{dalang}.
-We will however not use it in its full generality, but we only look at functions $f$ for which the following norm
+Take $\caH$ and $\caH_T$ to be the Hilbert spaces defined in the previous subsection.
+The martingale measure that we will use in the following will be the one using the homogeneous noise in (\ref {eqhomogeneousnoise}), which appeared in \cite{dalang}.
+We will however not use it in its full generality, but we only look at functions $f$ for which the following norm:

-This is a norm - and in fact it is generated by a scalar product $\langle\cdot,\cdot\rangle_0$ - as one can see by going to its spectral representation.
-We will however not do this, since we can not yet deal with distributions as integrators $g$ in the kernel \eqref{eq:defKg}.
-Therefore, we define the Hilbert space $\HT$ as the completion of the simple functions with respect to the $\langle\cdot,\cdot\rangle_0$.
+This is a norm -- and in fact it is generated by an inner product $\langle\cdot,\cdot\rangle_0$ -- as one can see by going to its spectral representation.
+We will however not do this, since we cannot deal with distributions as integrators $g$ in the kernel (\ref {eqdefKg}).
+Therefore, we define the Hilbert space $\caH_T$ as the completion of the simple functions with respect to the inner product $\langle\cdot,\cdot\rangle_0$.
 This is then a function space which does not contain distributions.
-We also look at random functions in $L^2(\Omega;\HT)$ equipped with the obvious norm and scalar product.
-The following assumptions are made:
+We also look at random functions in $L^2(\Omega;\caH_T)$ equipped with the obvious norm and inner product.
+The following assumptions are made.